Johnson-Marist-Research/gorp/Notes/Summer 2025 Research Project - Notes.md

   - Filter DNS requests and block malicious domains
   - Only allow network administrators to access the DNS?
   - If something fishy is detected, close the outgoing port while the agent isolates the issue?
+  - If we are not a DNS server, can have an option for the agent to be in "safe mode" where it parrots the website it got from the DNS query to the user.
+If the website does not match, the user has the option to not go to it.

 **Check for outdated packages**
 - A package is outdated if it no longer receives updates or support from developers